IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“One is left with the uneasy feeling that even if supersymmetry is actually false, as a feature of nature, and that accordingly no supersymmetry partners are ever found by the LHC or by any later more powerful accelerator, then the conclusion that some supersymmetry proponents might come to would not be that supersymmetry is false for the actual particles of nature, but merely that the level of supersymmetry breaking must be greater even that the level reached at that moment, and that a new even more powerful machine would be required to observe it!”

 ― <a href="https://en.wikipedia.org/wiki/Roger_Penrose" target="_blank">Roge Penrose</a>

+>“The book of nature is written in the language of mathematics.”

 >“All truths are easy to understand once they are discovered; the point is to discover them.”